selfishara/portfolio/projects/belgem-backend.md

 ## Overview

-Belgem Backend is a backend system developed using Java and Spring Boot, designed to manage business data through a modular and well-structured architecture.
+Belgem Backend is a backend system developed with Java and Spring Boot, focused on building a modular and scalable API architecture.

-The project focuses on building a scalable REST API while applying clean architectural principles and separating domain logic from infrastructure concerns.
+The project follows clean backend development practices, separating business logic, persistence, and API layers to maintain a clear and maintainable structure.

-This project was developed as part of a real-world development environment and emphasizes maintainability and structured backend design.
+The goal of the project is to manage business-related data through a structured backend system.

 ---